 2) Name the Cabrillo log file with the call you used in the contest (e.g., K5ZD.LOG).

 3) Use the Cabrillo LogCheck page to confirm that your log contains all required information.
+Once your log is in the correct format, you can submit it from the web page.

 - Confirm your log is in Cabrillo format.